openforcefield/openff-bespokefit/docs/users/theory.md

 generate a SMIRKS parameter that describes the chemical environment that the parameter will be applied to.

 :::{note}
-SMIRKS patterns are used extensively within OpenFF force fields as a more flexible and robust alternative to atom types REF SMIRNOFF
+[SMIRKS].{cite}`smriks` patterns are used extensively within OpenFF force fields as a more flexible and robust alternative to atom types.

 <!-- add reference to original SMIRNOFF publication -->
 :::